-Due to the flexibility of $g_\phi$ and the unobservability of $z$, we face a risk that the hybrid model, $h_{\theta,\phi}$, can fit to all the data variation by adjusting only the neural net's parameters, $\phi$, regardless of the scientific model's parameters, $\theta$.
-Let $L_S(\theta,\phi)$ be a loss on a training dataset $S$; for example, The empirical risk minimization,
+Due to the flexibility of $g_\phi$ and the unobservability of $z$, we face a risk that the hybrid model, $h_{\theta,\phi}$, fits all the data variation by adjusting only the neural net's parameters $\phi$, with arbitrary values of the scientific model's parameters $\theta$.
+Let $L(\theta, \phi)$ denote the (population) loss function.
+In terms of estimating $\theta$, merely minimizing the profile loss,